General Terms and Conditions

 8.0 Communication

-9.1 If at any time you would like to discuss how CT Services may be improved or you have any concerns, we encourage you to contact a Director of CT to allow us the opportunity to address the same.
+9.1 If at any time you would like to discuss how CT provides services or you have any concerns, please contact a Director of CT to allow us the opportunity to address the same.
+We may require you to detail your complaint in writing to enable us to fully investigate.

-9.3 In the event of a dispute, or where fees remain unpaid beyond the due date, CT reserves the right to suspend provision of the Services until such time as the dispute is resolved.
-Suspension of the Services will not affect your obligation to pay us for the Services rendered up to the date of suspension.
+9.3 In the event of a dispute, or where fees remain unpaid beyond the due date, CT reserves the right to suspend the Engagement until such time as the dispute is resolved.
+Suspension of the Engagement will not affect your obligation to pay us for work undertaken up to the date of suspension.

 10.0 Fees, expenses and payment terms

-10.2 Unless otherwise agreed upon, work will be invoiced in two stages, firstly an initial progress fee invoice will be issued at the commencement of any work and secondly, a final invoice will be issued on completion of the work.
+10.2 Unless otherwise agreed upon, work will be invoiced in two stages, firstly an initial progress fee invoice will be issued at the commencement of the Engagement and secondly, a final invoice will be issued on completion of the Engagement.

-10.3 In all circumstances, CT retains ownership and possession of any work provided in relation to the Services until payment in full of all costs has been received by CT.
+10.3 In all circumstances, CT retains ownership and possession of any work provided in relation to the Engagement until payment in full of all costs has been received by CT.

-10.4 During the course of Engagement, should it be necessary to provide Services to related parties or members of the client then the client will guarantee payment of all costs incurred in relation to such Services provided by CT to any such related parties or members.
+10.4 During the course of the Engagement, should it be necessary to provide services to a clients associated member(s) or related parties then the client will guarantee payment of all costs incurred in relation to such services.

-10.5 Should Engagement be by a Partnership, Company, Trust, Incorporated Society or any other entity type then all Partners, Directors or Trustees of such entity will personally be jointly and severally liable for payment of any costs due to CT by the client or any related party or entity of the client for which Services have been provided with the agreement of the client.
+10.5 Should the Engagement be with a Partnership, Company, Trust, Incorporated Society or any other entity type then all Partners, Directors or Trustees of such entity will personally be jointly and severally liable for payment of any costs due to CT by the client or any related party or entity of the client for which services have been provided with the agreement of the client.

 10.7 If a credit or debt collection agency is required to obtain payment, any costs charged by such agency in the course of collection of outstanding monies owed to CT, including but not limited to commissions, will be added to the debt owed.